 Moreover, it’s forty times more effective at getting new customers than Facebook and Twitter combined.
 However, don’t misinterpret the cold emailing principle; it doesn't imply that you'll be able to set an appointment via the first email you ever send.

 Follow these three essential steps to successfully set up an appointment with a prospect:

 - Plan.
 Planning involves sending out a few emails in order to schedule that appointment.
 That means creating a cold email strategy and deciding on waves and cadences.
 We suggest three to five waves, with at least a few days in between them.

 - Create content.
 Now you can start preparing the actual content of your emails.
 A cold email consists of a subject line, opening line, sales pitch, closing line, and signature.
 Copywriters who create email templates always leave spots for personalization so the message can feel personally crafted.

 - Send the email.
-After the SDRs personalize the email, they send it out according to the time zone of a receiver.
+After the SDRs personalize the email, they send it out according to the receiver's time zone.

 Another way to schedule an appointment is through the phone, and in the lead generation saga, cold calling is responsible for that.
 Cold calling is a tricky subject: While some say it’s the best way to reach prospects, others consider it dead.
 We say it’s neither.

 Cold calling is highly effective when combined with other types of outreach to warm it up (cold emailing, social media messaging, ads, etc.).
 Still, it also requires some persistence—most salespeople give up after a couple of attempts to reach a prospect over the phone.

 Use these four cold calling techniques to set up more appointments with prospects: